stoeps13/connections-doc/source/admin/admin/r_admin_profiles_config_props.md

 You can check out and modify the following configuration settings in the profiles-config.xml file.

+!!! note
-**Note:** Some configuration settings, such as the settings for the board and tagging features, were moved from the profiles-config.xml file to the profiles-policy.xml file.
+    Some configuration settings, such as the settings for the board and tagging features, were moved from the profiles-config.xml file to the profiles-policy.xml file.
 For more information about the settings that you can configure in the profiles-policy.xml file, see *Profile-types*.

 activeContentFilter.enabled
 :   Enables/disables filtering for active content of text entered into the **About me** and **Background** text input fields.